 Over the course of the two-year internship, participants will receive an introduction to art history and research methodologies and gain insights into museum work.
-Through seminars, mentoring, and departmental projects (both at the National Gallery and the Howard University Gallery of Art), interns will be exposed to various museum careers, including curating, conservation, research, archival work, and library services.
-There will be an emphasis on professional and transferrable skills, as well as on fostering a lifelong appreciation for the arts and humanities.
+Through seminars, mentoring, and departmental projects, interns will be exposed to various museum careers, including curating, conservation, research, archival work, and library services.
+There will be an emphasis on professional and transferable skills, as well as on fostering a lifelong appreciation for the arts and humanities.

-- Participate in a weekly seminar providing an introduction to topics in art history and museum studies, as well as focusing on intern professional development and skill building
+- Participate in a curriculum of weekly seminars providing an introduction to topics in art history and museum studies, as well as focusing on intern professional exploration and skill building

 - Meet with staff from various departments across the National Gallery of Art to learn about their work